Since 1976, Rossbrook House has been a safe place to belong, play, learn and become… And sharing a meal together is another way of building community.

-Three staff work a variety of shifts so that the kitchen is covered 7 days a week.
+Two staff work a variety of shifts so that the kitchen is covered 7 days a week.
 Each Junior Staff member also works a shift in the kitchen at least once a week.

 Meals like soup, stew, and stir-fry are made from scratch.

 Children and youth enter the building after school to the warm aroma of that day’s after-school meal.
-Still called ‘snack’, this meal is a hearty one that varies from day-to-day.
+Still called ‘snack’, this meal is a hearty one that varies from day to day.

 The Eagles’ Circle school students have a homemade lunch every weekday.